KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 1. **The register error identified:** Spiritual communities detect a motive, dynamic principle (veracious observation) but attribute it to the trans-structural register (Zenon / UP) rather than to its correct placement as a pre-hypostatic requisite at L₀ (Motive Infinity / Zenet / PSR).

-2. **The three registers clarified:** Zenon (trans-structural stillness), Motive Infinity (pre-hypostatic impulse at L₀), and hypostatic traversal (oriented motion within invariant structure, L₅–L₁).
+2. **The three registers clarified:** Zenon (trans-structural stillness), Motive Infinity (the pre-hypostatic Field of Becoming at L₀), and hypostatic traversal (oriented motion within invariant structure, L₅–L₁).
 "Frequency" as commonly invoked maps to the second, not the first.

 3. **Trans-structural ≠ non-structural:** Zenon is structure unconfined, not the absence of structure.
 Absolute Structure (Structon / SI) is invariant and cannot be dissolved.
 The drive to abolish structure conflates the trans-structural horizon with the dissolution of relative configuration.